pitermarx/pitermarx-boilerplate/readme.md

   * Being able to just *npm install* stuff
 4. Would be nice to
   * Have hot-reloading
+  * Forward and backwards buttons work as expected
   * Have precompiled html pages to serve even without js on the client
   * Have a simple set of commands for building/setting up a local server/deploying